MicrosoftDocs/dynamics365smb-docs/business-central/finance-automate-reminders.md

 Make your collections more effective by automating the process of creating, issuing, and sending reminders to your customers.
 Automation can significantly reduce the time you'll spend on collections, provide a better overview of the process, and give you full control over each step.

-On the **Reminder Automation** page, you define the individual actions (steps) in the automations.
-You can combine the steps to the create, issue, and send reminders, or you can create separate automations for each step if that's better for your collection proccesses.
+On the **Reminder Automation** page, you define the individual actions (steps).
+You can combine the steps to the create, issue, and send reminders, or you can create a separate automation for each step if that's better for your collection processes.
 Automations are based on reminder terms and reminder levels.
 To learn more, go to [Set Up Reminder Terms and Levels](finance-setup-reminders.md).
 You can set filters for reminder terms for an automation as a whole, and set filters for each action in the automation.
 You can also attach outstanding invoices to emails as PDF files.

 Automation happens through a job queue entry.
-After you set up an automation, you can start it and it'll run until you pause it to put it on hold.
-For each automation, you specify a cadence that controls how often it runs.
-If you want to be more specific about when it runs, use the **Job queue entries** action to open the **Job Queue Entries** page and adjust the recurrence, for example to daily or a specific weekday.
+When you set set up an automation, use the **Cadence** field to specify specify how and when it runs.
+If you choose **Manual**, the automation runs one time when you use the **Start** action.
+You can also choose **Weekly**, **Monthly**, or choose **Custom** to set up a more detailed cadence.
+If you choose **Custom**, you'll need to enter a data formula.
+To learn more about entering a date formula, go to [Use Date Formulas](ui-enter-date-ranges.md#use-date-formulas).
+When you choose an option other than **Manual**, the automation will run until you pause it to put it on hold.
+If you want to be even more specific about when it runs, use the **Job queue entries** action to open the **Job Queue Entries** page and adjust the recurrence, for example to daily or a specific weekday.

 ## Automate the reminders flow